bitsacm/bluff/README.md

 - #### Step 3 (5 days)
   - Ask users to choose what do they want to call what they have played.
 Let them bluff.
   - Store the result which keeps record whether the last player bluffed.
   - For all turns after after the beginning of a new round just prompt like "player 1 added 3 cards to the stack" as everyone must play the same rank card in a round.
-(If the round begins with ace of spdes then everyone must add or atleast claim to add aces only to the stack).
+(If the round begins with ace of spades then everyone must add or atleast claim to add aces only to the stack).

 - #### Step 4 (5 days)
   - Allow users to pass.